bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w15_front-end-state-management.md

 action.
 It does so by registering with the dispatcher a callback function that receives an action.
 This callback function uses the action’s type to invoke the proper function to change the application’s state.
-After the store has changed state, it “emits a change,” i.e. the store passes the new state to any views (explanation incoming) that have registered listeners (callbacks) to it.
+After the store has changed state, it "emits a change," i.e. the store passes the new state to any views (explanation incoming) that have registered listeners (callbacks) to it.

 ### View